Milan Ivanović (politician): Community leader after the Kosovo War

-Early years (1999–2003)
+From 1999 to 2003

-Kosovska Mitrovica became a divided community after the Kosovo War, with the northern half being predominantly Serb and the southern half predominantly Albanian.
-Ivanović became an executive member of the municipal Serbian National Council (Srpsko nacionalno Veće, SNV) in the northern half.
-In November 1999, the United Nations Interim Administration Mission in Kosovo (UNMIK) suspended him for thirty days from his role as deputy director of the community's medical centre after he refused to permit the reintegration of Albanian staff members who had walked off the job a month earlier.
-UNMIK's decision led to protests; some doctors at a rally in support of Ivanović said they opposed discrimination against ethnic Albanians but that the proposed manner of reintegration threatened the integrity of the Serb community, while the hospital's management stressed that UNMIK should also ensure the safe return of Serbs expelled from other hospitals throughout Kosovo.
+Kosovska Mitrovica became a divided community after the Kosovo War, with the northern half becoming predominantly Serb and the southern half predominantly Albanian.
+Ivanović became an executive member of the municipal Serbian National Council (SNV) in the northern half.
+In November 1999, the United Nations Interim Administration Mission in Kosovo (UNMIK) suspended him as deputy director of the hospital centre for thirty days after he refused to permit the reintegration of Albanian staff members who had walked off the job a month earlier.
+His suspension led to protests from the Serb community.
+Some doctors at a rally in support of Ivanović said that they opposed discrimination against Albanians but the proposed method of reintegration threatened the Serb community, while the hospital centre's management stressed that UNMIK should also ensure the safe return of Serbs expelled from other hospitals throughout Kosovo.

-Ivanović was named to the executive committee of the Serbian National Council of Kosovo and Metohija on its founding in November 1999, with particular responsibility for health.
-In January of the following year, he articulated the council's policy of non-cooperation with UNMIK chief Bernard Kouchner and its non-participation with UNMIK's interim administrative council.
-He became known for making inflammatory speeches in this period; at a rally in February 2000, he called for the return to Yugoslavian troops to Kosovo, said that inter-communal violence against Serbs from members of the Albanian community was increasing, and was quoted as saying, "Serbs feel the same as Jews in Auschwitz."
+Ivanović was named to the executive committee of the Serbian National Council of Kosovo and Metohija on its founding in November 1999, with responsibility for health.
+In January of the following year, he articulated the council's policy of non-cooperation with UNMIK chief Bernard Kouchner and the mission's interim administrative council.
+He became known for making inflammatory speeches in this period; at a rally in February 2000, he called for the return to Yugoslavian troops to Kosovo, said that violence against Serbs from members of the Albanian community was increasing, and was quoted as saying, "Serbs feel the same as Jews in Auschwitz."
 On another occasion, he described French, German, and American soldiers in Kosovo as occupiers, saying, "They want to throw Serbs out of Serbian land."
-In August 2000, he said that the North Atlantic Treaty Organization (NATO)'s takeover of Trepča Mines (which was then shut down by UNMIK on environmental grounds) was part of a strategy to ethnically cleanse Kosovo of Serbs and establish a Greater Albania.
+In August 2000, he said that the North Atlantic Treaty Organization (NATO)'s takeover of Trepča Mines, which was afterward shut down by UNMIK on environmental grounds, was part of a strategy to ethnically cleanse Kosovo of Serbs and establish a Greater Albania.